 Participants in KBL's initial private placement received an aggregate of 502,500 Private SPAC Warrants ("Private SPAC Warrants"), all of which are outstanding as of June 30, 2023.
-Each Private SPAC Warrant entitles the holder to purchase one-fortieth of one share of the Company's common stock at an exercise price of \$5.75 per 1/40th of one share, or \$230.00 per whole share, subject to adjustment.
+Each Private SPAC Warrant entitles the holder to purchase one-fortieth of one share of the Company's common stock at an exercise price of \$5.75 per 1/40 th of one share, or \$230.00 per whole share, subject to adjustment.
 No fractional shares will be issued upon exercise of the Private SPAC Warrants; the Private SPAC Warrants are currently exercisable and will expire on November 6, 2025, or earlier upon redemption or liquidation.
 Management has determined that the Private SPAC Warrants contain a tender offer provision which could result in the Private SPAC Warrants settling for the tender offer consideration (including potentially cash) in a transaction that didn't result in a change-in-control.
 This feature (amongst others) results in the Private SPAC Warrants being precluded from equity classification.
 Accordingly, the Private SPAC Warrants are classified as liabilities measured at fair value, with changes in fair value each period reported in earnings.
-The Private SPAC Warrants were revalued on June 30, 2023 at \$0, which resulted in decreases of \$251 and \$1,256 in the fair value of the derivative liabilities during the three and six months ended June 30, 2023, respectively.
+The Private SPAC Warrants were revalued on June 30, 2023, respectively.
+The Private SPAC Warrants were revalued on June 30, 2023, respectively.
 The Private SPAC Warrants were revalued on June 30, 2022, respectively.
+SPAC Warrants of \$185,925 and \$437,175 in the fair value of the derivative liabilities during the three and six months ended June 30, 2022, respectively.